 Owning possessions is complicated.

-Purchasing, storing and maintaining material objects requires your attention – maybe too much of your attention.
+Purchasing, storing, and maintaining material objects requires your attention – maybe too much of your attention.

-It’s important to remember this when making a new purchase and ask yourself: “is it really worth it?”
+It’s important to remember this when making a new purchase and ask yourself: “is it worth it?”

-Why Clutter Drains Your Energy
+A Minimalist Knows that Clutter Drains Energy

 A lighter load means a calmer mind.